 How he joined the club: Signed as a Homegrown Player on Jan.
 9, 2014

-2015: Shipp had three goals and eight assists in 33 appearances, 29 of which were starts.
+2015 (CHICAGO FIRE): Shipp had three goals and eight assists in 33 appearances, 29 of which were starts.
 His goals came at SJ on 3/22, vs. MTL on 5/30 and vs. NE on 10/3.
-Shipp dazzled in the club’s 3-2 win vs. TOR on 4/4, providing the game-tying and game-winning assists in a comeback victory for the Men in Red.
+Shipp recorded a game-tying assist in a 3-2 comeback victory vs. TOR on 4/4.
 His eight assists were a career-high.
 U.S. Open Cup: Shipp started each of the club’s four games in the tournament.